imAayushShah99/flutter_mycard/README.md

 # my_card_og

-A new Flutter application.
+A Flutter application, that gives you my description.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: